People

 Elizabeth Tolbert is on the faculty of the Musicology Department at the Johns Hopkins Peabody Institute.
 Dr. Tolbert earned a bachelor’s in music from Florida State University, a master’s in music from University of Colorado, Boulder, and a Ph.D. from the University of California, Los Angeles (UCLA).
 Tolbert’s awards include Mellon Fellowship, Fulbright grant for study in Finland, NEH fellowship and ACLS grant.
 Her recent publications have appeared in “Embodied Voices” (Cambridge University Press), World of Music, Notes, Ethnomusicology, and Yearbook for Traditional Music.
 Tolbert has formerly served as faculty at New York University, UCLA, and Northwestern University.
 Tolbert’s research interests in ethnomusicology include intercultural approaches to aesthetics, music theory, gender, ritual and music cognition.

-Gary Vikan served as director of the Walters Art Museum in Baltimore from 1994 to 2013 after serving as its assistant director for curatorial affairs and curator of medieval art since 1985.
-Previously, Vikan was senior associate at Harvard’s Center for Byzantine Studies.
-A native of Minnesota, he received his B.A. from Carleton College and his Ph.D. from Princeton University.
-Vikan is a graduate of the Harvard Program for Art Museum Directors and the National Arts Strategies Chief Executive Program.
+Gary Vikan was Director of the Walters Art Museum in Baltimore from 1994 to 2013; from 1985 to 1994, he was the museum’s Assistant Director for Curatorial Affairs and Curator of Medieval Art.
+Before coming to Baltimore, Vikan was Senior Associate at Harvard’s Center for Byzantine Studies at Dumbarton Oaks in Washington, DC.
+A native of Minnesota, he received his B.A. from Carleton College and his Ph.D. from Princeton University; he is a graduate of the Harvard Program for Art Museum Directors and the National Arts Strategies Chief Executive Program.

 Susan Forscher Weiss is the past chair of musicology at the Peabody Institute and holds a joint appointment in the Department of German and Romance Languages at Johns Hopkins University.
 Dr. Weiss’s interests range from medieval and Renaissance music, music theory and musical instruments to music cognition and musical theatre.
 She has published widely with monographs, edited books, articles and reviews in a number of national and international journals.
 Awards include several from the National Endowment for the Humanities (including the most recent: NEH Digital Humanities Start-Up Grant, Level II (2013-14).
 Dr. Weiss was the Robert Lehman Visiting Professor at the Harvard Center for Italian Renaissance Studies, Villa I Tatti, 2014.